StefanReuscher/ABHgenotypeR/README.md

 The `ABHgenotypeR` package provides simple imputation, error-correction and plotting capacities for genotype data.
 The function in this package were initially developed for the GBS/QTL analysis pipeline described in:

-*Furuta, Reuscher et. al., 2016 Adaption genotyping by sequencing for rice F2 populations. in revision with G3*
+*Furuta, Reuscher et. al., 2016 Adaption genotyping by sequencing for rice F2 populations.
+Genes, Genomes and Genetics*

 The `ABHgenotypeR` package is supposed to serve as an intermediate but independent analysis tool between the TASSEL GBS pipeline and the `qtl` package. `ABHgenotypeR` provides functionalities not found in either TASSEL or `qtl` in addition to visualization of genotypes as "graphical genotypes".
 Plotting is based on ggplot2.